-Since 1987 Dr. Broomhead has taught junior high choir and general music, high school choir, and collegiate music education.
+Since 1987, Broomhead has taught junior high choir and general music, high school choir, and collegiate music education.
 In addition to teacher training, he contributes to the field of music education as an active researcher, having published articles in Journal of Research in Music Education, Music Educators Journal, Teaching Music, Journal of Music Teacher Education, Bulletin of the Council for Research in Music Education and Update.
 He also writes frequently for the Utah Music Educators Journal.
-Off campus, Dr. Broomhead travels throughout the region as a popular adjudicator, clinician, and guest conductor.
+Off campus, Broomhead travels throughout the region as a popular adjudicator, clinician, and guest conductor.

-Dr. Broomhead served as Music Education Division Coordinator in the School of Music at BYU and is currently a music professor.
+Broomhead served as Music Education Division Coordinator in the School of Music at BYU, and is currently a music professor.
 He further serves as a member of the Rank and Status Committee in the School of Music, the Arts Education Group in the College of Fine and Communications, and the Secondary Design Group in the School of Education.
 He also acts as advisor to the BYU CMENC organization (Collegiate Music Educators National Conference).

-Dr. Broomhead has served as MENC Western Division Collegiate Chair and devoted two terms as MENC National Chair of the Instructional Strategies SRIG (Special Research Interest Group).
+Broomhead has served as MENC Western Division Collegiate Chair and devoted two terms as MENC National Chair of the Instructional Strategies SRIG (Special Research Interest Group).
 He also acted as Higher Education Vice President and Collegiate Chair for the Utah Music Educators Association (UMEA).
-Dr. Broomhead has presented at numerous state conferences including Music Educators Association conventions in Utah, Idaho and Washington.
+He has presented at numerous state conferences including Music Educators Association conventions in Utah, Idaho and Washington.
 He also presented at the Music Educators National Conference (MENC), American Association of Higher Education (AAHE), National Reading Conference (NRC), and College Reading Association (CRA) national conventions.